Bayesian Optimization by Kernel Regression and Density-based Exploration: Introduction

 The paper is organized as follows.
-In \cref{sec:background}, we introduce notations, problem formulation, and provide a brief overview of Bayesian optimization. \cref{sec:methodology} provides a detailed description of the kernel regression surrogate function, the density-based exploration strategy, and the proposed BOKE algorithm, along with its extensions and computational complexity analysis.
-The pointwise consistency of kernel regression, as well as the consistency and regret analysis of the proposed algorithms, are discussed in \cref{sec:convergence analysis}. \cref{sec:experiments} presents numerical results demonstrating the superior optimization performance and computational efficiency of the proposed algorithms.
+In \cref{sec:background}, we introduce notations, problem formulation, and provide a brief overview of Bayesian optimization. \cref{sec:methodology} details the proposed BOKE algorithm, covering its kernel regression surrogate, density-based exploration strategy, extensions, and computational complexity.
+Theoretical results, including the prediction error bounds of kernel regression, the consistency and regret analysis of the proposed algorithms, are discussed in \cref{sec:convergence analysis}. \cref{sec:numerics} presents numerical results demonstrating the superior optimization performance and computational efficiency of the proposed algorithms.
 Finally, \cref{sec:conclusions} concludes the paper with a discussion of future research directions.